Compendium of Pesticide Common Names

 British pronunciation of common names of pesticides

-Common names of pesticides include syllables that are familiar to chemists, but members of the general public often have no idea how to pronounce them.
+Common names of pesticides include some syllables that are familiar to chemists, but members of the general public often have no idea how to pronounce them.
 Only a few pesticide names find their way into general-purpose printed or online dictionaries that indicate pronunciation.

 The pronunciation of common names obviously varies widely in the many countries in which they are used, and so it is not feasible to include pronunciations in ISO 1750 Pesticides and other agrochemicals – Common names.

-At one time, the British Standards Institution (BSI) maintained BS 1831 Common names for pesticides in parallel with ISO 1750, and included an indication of the British pronunciation of each name.
+At one time, the British Standards Institution (BSI) maintained BS 1831 Common names for pesticides in parallel with ISO 1750, and in the 1980’s started work on a revision that was to include an indication of the British pronunciation of each name.
 The members of a BSI sub-committee devised a British pronunciation for each common name when it was approved.

-The last specification of the pronunciation system was published in BSI 1831 : Part 1 : 1985 Appendix C, on which the following is based.
+The specification of the pronunciation system was published in BS 1831 : Part 1 : 1985 Appendix C, on which the following is based.

 Stress